mstksg/inCode/copy/entries/trie.md

 `myAlg` on those results, etc., until it reaches the top layer and runs `myAlg` again to produce the final result.

-For example, we'll write a catamorphism that counts how many values/leaves we have in our Trie into an `Int`.
+For example, we'll write a catamorphism that counts how many values/leaves we have in our trie as an `Int`.
+Since our result is an `Int`, we know we want an algebra returning an `Int`:

 ```haskell
 countAlg :: TrieF k v Int -> Int